lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 Affordability is, of course, important for the digital nomad or location independent entrepreneur for two reasons.
 The first is that your money can stretch.
 While the value of the baht is currently up, your money will still go a lot further here than it would if you were living in London or New York while trying to build up your business.

 The second reason?
 Well frankly it gives you the option to work less, if that's what you want.
-So many of us get sucked into a life built around work at the expense of health, happiness and personal fulfillment.
+So many of us get sucked into a life built around work at the expense of health, happiness, and personal fulfillment.
 The ability to ease off the gas for a bit to explore your options and know that you're not going to starve or end up on the street is exactly what you need to start designing your dream life and taking a chance on that business idea or passion project.

 ## 10\.
 Arts, Culture, and Creativity Abound